chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 1. Enable clustering by:
     * Setting `xl.cluster.enabled` to `true`
     * Setting `xl.cluster.mode` to `hot-standby`
-1. Set `xl.repository.configuration` to the appropriate `<database>-cluster` option from [Configure the repository database](#configure-the-repository-database).
-Do not change the `xl.repository.persistence` options that you have already configured.
-1. Set `xl.repository.jackrabbit.artifacts.location` to a shared filesystem (such as NFS) that all nodes can access.
-This is required for storage of binary data (artifacts).
 1. Define ports for different types of incoming TCP connections in the `xl.cluster.node` section:

 {:.table .table-striped}